mlopatka/recipe-book/elke-dag-stamppot-feb2021/dag-11_marokkaanse-hutspot.md

 * dash of milk

 ## Preparation
 * Peal and cut potatoes.
-Place potatoes and carrots in a large pot and boil until the potatoes are soft, or approx. 20 minutes.
+Place potatoes and carrots in a large pot, cover them 2/3 with water, and boil until the potatoes are soft, or approx. 20 minutes.
 * Poor the water off, and mash with the ras-el-hanout spice mixture, salt, pepper, and milk/butter to taste.
-* Poor the water off the chick peas, and add them to the mash.
+* Poor the water off the chick peas, and scoop them through the mash.
 * Serve this Moroccan style hutspot with crushed almonds and goat cheese on top.
 Optional, add a fried egg.

 ### Eet Smakelijk!